javiercg-daw/diw-UT4-imladris/README.md

 - Contact: image not scaled up
 - Character list: remove header text
 - Film list: remove zig-zag in image position
+- Some changes in text sizes and alignments (e.g. alignment of home secondary quotes 'see more' text)